Anglican Diocese of Canada: Beliefs

 The stated mission of the Anglican Network in Canada is to "Build Biblically faithful, Gospel sharing, Anglican Churches".
 The network desires to build new churches and expand existing churches that it believes will be fully Anglican, biblically faithful, evangelizing and discipling.

 The Anglican Network upholds what it believes to be the historical, biblical and traditional Christian beliefs found in the Anglican tradition pertaining to the Holy Trinity, sexuality, and authority of Christian scripture.
-The ANiC also affirms the Chicago-Lambeth Quadrilateral of 1886/1888 and the Jerusalem Declaration of GAFCON 2008.
-While women can be priests they cannot be ordained as bishops in the church.
-The ANiC does not bless same-sex unions or marriages.
-The ANiC does opposes abortion and euthanasia.
+ANiC also affirms the Chicago-Lambeth Quadrilateral of 1886/1888 and the Jerusalem Declaration of GAFCON 2008.
+While women can be ordained as deacons or priests they cannot be ordained as bishops.
+The diocese does not bless same-sex unions or marriages.
+They also oppose abortion and euthanasia.